 - "Raspberry red, lemony yellow, orangey orange!"
 (In former days, "Raspberry red, lemon yellow, orange orange!")

 - Cereal Vice Reward: One of the most well-known examples of this trope.
 It even provides the page image and is the main focus of the page quote.

-- Disembodied Eyebrows: More obviously noticeable at some times than others, depending on which angle he's shown from.
+- Disembodied Eyebrows: More obviously noticeable at some times than others, depending on which angle he is shown from.

-- Inexplicably Identical Individuals: One commercial had multiple disguised rabbits aboard a train, one of them who is the rabbit, who steals all the Trix aboard.
-A second commercial reveals it's the rabbit disguised as the ticket lady, but then who were all the other rabbits that look just like him?
+- Inexplicably Identical Individuals: One commercial had multiple disguised rabbits aboard a train.
+The real Trix Rabbit is the one among them who steals all the Trix aboard.
+A second commercial reveals that the rabbit was disguised as the ticket lady.
+But then who were all the other rabbits that look just like him?

 - Invisibility Ink: In one commercial, he used vanishing cream to make himself invisible to get all the Trix he wanted.